-- Pull out the proofing dough and fold (turn gently with a spatula) the egg white, water, and baking soda into the mix before griddling.
+- Using your spatula, gently fold (turn) the egg white, water, and baking soda into the mix.
 DO NOT stir aggressively as this will break down the risen dough.
 Make sure the liquids integrate by lifting from the bottom with your spatula and folding in inside to outside, outside to inside.

 - Spray each ring’s inner sides and the bottom of the ring with the avocado oil spray.

-- Using your tongs, remove the mold as the dough pulls away from it.
+- Using your tongs, remove the mold as the dough pulls away from it, and set aside for the next use.
 If it sticks a bit, use a regular table knife, run around the inner edge, between metal and crumpet, to separate out anything that sticks.

-- Flip it over for just a moment (10-12 seconds) to cook the dough on top.
+- Flip it over for just a moment (5-7 seconds) to cook the dough on top.
 Do not leave too long or the top will seal like an English muffin.
-Remove from the heat to a cooling plate.

-- Inspect the batch.
+Inspect the batch.
 If the bottoms are too dark on the first try, reduce the heat.
 They should be light to medium brown, not brown-black.

-- Serve with Kerrygold’s softened butter spread, and an assortment of jams.
+Serve with Kerrygold’s softened butter spread, and an assortment of jams.
 If storing for later use, let cool fully at room temp for an hours before bagging and putting in the refrigerator.
 Store in the refrigerator for up to two weeks (They won’t last that long!).

 † While the photos will show my old steel coated tin rings, I’ve moved on to a set of Norpro non-stick rings They’re not much more, they are a lot easier to clean, and they need less oils, reducing calories a bit.